merkator-software/GaiaBuilder-manual/Configuration_examples/Publishing a map service/README.md

 4. **Export to GaiaBuilder JSON**

-   Use the **GaiaBuilder Add-In** to export map and its metadata into a JSON configuration file, give this a .mapx.json name to illustrate this is the map without credentials, safe to store in a repro in a hardened environment
+   Use the **GaiaBuilder Add-In** to export map and its metadata into a JSON configuration file, give this a .mapx.json name to illustrate this is the map without credentials, safe to store in a repo in a hardened environment
+   * No credentials or sensitive information is exported, this is merged in the build step instead.

    ![Export Map To JSON](export_map_to_json.png)

    * `Map.mapx.json`